vhch/PiNMT/README.md

 * `data_mixed_ft`: after bidirectional training, fine-tuning on unidirectional translation data

 ### Training
 Train a model for one-way translation.
-Note that passing field `--use_drop_embedding` to consider number of PLM layers.
-Training with less GPUs should increase `--update-freq`, e.g., `update-freq=8` for 2 GPUs and `update-freq=4` for 4 GPUs.
+Note that passing the field `--use_drop_embedding` should be considered to account for the number of PLM layers.
+Additionally, the `--alpha` parameter is used to specify the α value for Cosine Alignment, with a default setting of 500.
+The `--lr-mul` parameter indicates the ρ value applied to PLM in separate learning rates, with a default of 0.01.
+Training with fewer GPUs should prompt an increase in `--update-freq`, e.g., setting `update-freq=8` for 2 GPUs and `update-freq=4` for 4 GPUs.
 ```
 bash train.sh
 ```